MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-identity.md

 description: "Description."
 ---

-# Identity for your Microsoft 365 for Enterprise tenancies
+# Identity for your Microsoft 365 for enterprise tenancies

 ## Cloud-only vs. hybrid